Nevo syndrome: Diagnosis

 Nevo syndrome is an autosomal recessive disorder.
 Most times in which a child is afflicted with Nevo syndrome, both their parents are of average height and weight.
 It is only until after birth when the characteristic physical traits associated with disease are manifested, and the disorder is actually diagnosed.
 One study showed that despite the increased growth rates, the patient was completely healthy up until age 6, when he was admitted into the hospital.
 Nevo syndrome is usually associated with early childhood fatality.
 Children with Nevo syndrome have a high occurrence of death due to cardiac arrest because their developing hearts cannot keep up with their overgrown body.

-Treatment

 History

 Nevo syndrome is considered to be a rare disorder.
-Since its first appearance in 1974, only a handful of cases have been reported.
+Since its first description in 1974, only a handful of cases have been reported.
 Studies have shown showing similarities between Nevo syndrome with Ehlers-Danlos syndrome as well as Sotos syndrome.
 There is an astounding overlap of phenotypic manifestations between Nevo syndrome and the more frequent Sotos syndrome, which are both caused by the NSD1 deletion.
 Sotos syndrome is an autosomal dominant condition associated with learning disabilities, a distinctive facial appearance, and overgrowth.
 Studies have shown an overwhelming occurrence (half of those involved in the study) of Nevo syndrome in those individuals of Middle-Eastern descent.